 It took a while with all the detail and dog research but really like the piece.
 Still need to retouch it (take out the glare), but had to share!

-* Summer classes in Coloring, Painting and Mosaic are starting!
-Contact me here or Facebook or my website SueBetanzos.com to arrange a local class for a fun summer activity.
+* Classes in Coloring, Painting and Mosaic are available!
+Contact me here or Facebook or my website SueBetanzos.com to arrange a local class for a fun group activity.
 Ages 9 to adult, beginner to advanced.

 Sunday, December 12, 2010